-The application for Chevening scholarship opens on 23 July, 2019.
-And applications are currently being accepted from eligible candidates.
+The application for Chevening scholarship opens on 3rd August and will close on 2nd November 12.00 GMT in 2021, and applications are currently being accepted from eligible candidates.

 Chevening Scholarships are awarded to individuals with demonstrable leadership potential who also have strong academic backgrounds and a strong vision for the future.

 The scholarship offers full financial support to study for any eligible master’s degree at any UK university whilst also giving access to a wide range of exclusive academic, professional, and cultural experiences.

 The Scholarships are funded by the UK Foreign and Commonwealth Office and partner organisations.
 Ben Coates, Head of Scholarships at the Foreign and Commonwealth Office, explained that the UK is very much open to international students from all over the world.

 Chevening Scholars spend a year immersed in a stimulating environment and emerge stronger academically, professionally, and personally.
 They also leave the UK better connected with the world they live in, and the local and global challenges that the international community must confront.